gest/new-windows-with-jQuery/README.markdown

 	<script src="jquery.newwindow.js" type="text/javascript"></script>

-Then attach to your links on DOM ready.
+Then, on DOM ready, call newWindow on any links you want to open in a new window.

 For example, to open links with a class of 'new-window' in a new window, do the following: